 - Don’t get personal

-Don’t use personal information such as birthdays, pet, children or maiden names, old addresses, or anything which could easily be guessed by viewing your social media accounts.
+Don’t use personal information such as birthdays, pets, children or maiden names, old addresses, or anything which could easily be guessed by viewing your social media accounts.

 - Password generators